sdgamboa/taxPProValidation/README.md

 Output is in [validation_summary.tsv](./validation_summary.tsv)

 ## Version log

+### v1.0.4
+Update the code based on the bugphyzzExports script.
+Compress "Folds" into a tar.gz file for numeric, binary, and multistate.

 ### v1.0.3
 Remove previous attempts at performing ASR, such as using castor for